ywxt/ywxt.github.io/books/our-secret-base/src/chapter_7.md

 The calm appearance of her sitting in the chair was all an act.

-Even though Ji Chunzao didn't lie, and those astral leeches indeed wouldn't chase people, as she had concluded through observation—watching a living person getting their brain eaten right in front of her, how could she not feel afraid?
+Even though Ji Chunzao didn't lie, and those ghostly leeches indeed wouldn't chase people, as she had concluded through observation—watching a living person getting their brain eaten right in front of her, how could she not feel afraid?

 It's them...